-- 11.16 The Council adopted a new Tree Strategy in 2021 that included ambitious aims to increase tree planting and tree canopy cover across the Borough.
+11.16 The Council adopted a new Tree Strategy in 2021 that included ambitious aims to increase tree planting and tree canopy cover across the Borough.
 This included planting 3,000 trees on Council land over a ten-year period.
-In addition to policy EN14 that seeks additional tree planting on development sites, it is clearly vital that additional tree planting from all sources is achieved.
+In addition to policy EN14 that seeks additional tree planting on development sites, it is clearly vital that

+- additional tree planting from all sources is achieved.
 Trees have multiple benefits, including playing a key role in addressing the Climate Emergency. - 11.17 It is therefore important to monitor tree planting from all sources.
-This is the first year that this has been reported in the AMR or in any other publication.
-There have been a total of 762 trees planted in 2022-23 that are known with 173 being felled or removed, meaning a net gain of 589.
+This is the second year that this has been reported in the AMR or in any other publication.
+There have been a total of 739 trees planted in 2023-24 that are known with 236 being felled or removed, meaning a net gain of 503.
+This is a lower net gain than last year.
+It is worth noting that a large number of trees have been felled in 2023-24 as part of the Reading Golf Club development, although there will ultimately be a net increase in trees on that site.
 It is important to be aware that the figure for development sites is an estimate based on the development monitoring site visit, where it is not always possible to see the entirety of the site.
 The Council is not resourced to fully monitor landscaping conditions on development sites.
 This means that the overall figures can also only be an estimate. - 11.18 It is important to note that the Council can only fully monitor its own tree planting or trees on development sites.
-We are only aware of tree planting on other land if it is reported to us, and this is seldom the case.
-We are aware that the University of Reading planted approximately 1,600 trees across both its Whiteknights and London Road Campuses in 2022-23, but around two thirds of the area covered by that figure is in Wokingham Borough, and we do not have figures disaggregated for Reading.
-The figure for all tree planting is therefore very much a minimum. - 11.17 It is also important to bear in mind that the raw figures for numbers of trees planted and felled do not provide the full picture in terms of the quality of trees.
-Much of the planting will be of young trees that will take years to reach its full size and realise the potential benefits in terms of climate mitigation, adaption, biodiversity and landscape benefits.
+We are only aware of tree planting on other land if it is reported to us, and this is seldom the case, and there has been no such reporting in 2023-24.
+The figure for all tree planting is therefore very much a minimum. - 11.19 It is also important to bear in mind that the raw figures for numbers of trees planted and felled do not provide the full picture in terms of the quality of trees.
+Much of the planting will be of young trees that will take years to reach full size and realise the potential benefits in terms of climate mitigation, adaption, biodiversity and landscape benefits.
 Removed trees may be more mature, although many of these on development sites will also have been low-quality.

-- 11.16 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions. - Protect and, where appropriate, enhance areas of biodiversity significance
+- 11.20 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions. - Protect and, where appropriate, enhance areas of biodiversity significance